 Usually seen starting the end of June into July, these beetles, unfortunately, do not discriminate on what types of plants they feed on—leaving behind skeletonized leaves and completely defoliated plants in their wake.
 One beetle may not cause much damage, but they like to feed in groups.

 There is hope for your garden.
-Although it is impossible to get rid of Japanese beetles entirely, some controls can be used with a little time and patience, which will keep them in check.
+Although it is impossible to get rid of Japanese beetles entirely, these controls can help keep them in check.

 What We Recommend:

 - Hand Pick: Each morning, pick them off plants and toss them into a bucket of soapy water.
 If you get the “scouts” that are the first to arrive, it will significantly reduce the overall population.

 - Diatomaceous Earth: Also, organic.
 Kills insects that come into contact with it or ingest it within 48 hours.
 Use by applying a light dusting on plants.